Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Main results: monotonicities emergent partition on sparse graphs

 In particular, fix $\delta > 0$ and let $(\zeta_n)_{n \in \N}$ be a sequence such that $\zeta_n \in [\delta\sqrt{n}, n-\delta\sqrt{n}]$ for large enough $n$.
 Set $x_n=\zeta_n-\delta\sqrt{n}+\smallO(\sqrt{n})$, $y_n=\zeta_n+\delta\sqrt{n}+\smallO(\sqrt{n})$ and $q_n\sim \tfrac{1}{d_n^2}$, then the following two limits, distinguishing between the bulk and near the boundaries, are possible:

 \end{corollary}

-\begin{remark} In the above statement we computed the exact asymptotics only when the distance of the two vertices scales as the square root of $n$.
+In the above statement we computed the exact asymptotics only when the distance of the two vertices scales as the square root of $n$.
 Similar exact computations can be derived for other choices of the magnitude of this distance.
 We refer the interested reader to \cite{koperberg2020lep} for analogous statements in the cases when $d_n$ stays of order one or diverges linearly.
-In particular, we note that \emph{giants} (i.e. blocks of order $|V|$) appear at scale $q_n\sim d_n^{-2}$ and a unique giant emerges as soon as $q_n= o(n^{-2})$. \end{remark}
+In particular, we note that \emph{giants} (i.e. blocks of order $|V|$) appear at scale $q_n\sim d_n^{-2}$ and a unique giant emerges as soon as $q_n= o(n^{-2})$.

-\subsection{{Detecting modular structures in stylized tree-like geometry}}
+\subsection{Detecting modular structures in stylized tree-like geometry}

-We collect here a number of simple statements of different flavour aiming to illustrate the emergence of giants and what sort of modular structures are with high probability detected in tree-like graphs by tuning $q$.
-Let us start in the next theorem by making precise how $q$ scales on a given large star graph.
+We collect here a number of simple statements of different flavour aiming to illustrate that in tree-like graphs the emergence of giants and other modular structures can be detected with high probability by tuning $q$. \Cref{fig:overview_detectability} gives a graphical overview of the main results in this section, which are given in \cref{CommStar,thm:correlation_asymptotics_regular_hierarchical,prop:tcg_partition}.
+We start in \cref{Star} by making precise how $q$ scales on a given large star graph.

-\begin{theorem}[\bf{Potential and its limit on a homogeneous star graph}] Let $SG_n$ denote the star graph on $n$ vertices, i.e. $SG_n$ is an undirected tree consisting of a single center vertex that is adjacent to $n-1$ leaves.
-We equip $SG_n$ with a uniform weight function that assigns weight $w$ to all edges.
-Denote the center vertex by $c$ and let $x,y$ be two distinct leaves.
+\begin{proposition}[\bf{Potential and its limit on a homogeneous star graph}] Let $SG_n$ denote the star graph on $n$ vertices, i.e. $SG_n$ is an undirected tree consisting of a single center vertex $c$ that is adjacent to $n-1$ leaves.
+Let $x,y$ be two distinct leaves and equip $SG_n$ with a uniform weight function that assigns weight $w$ to all edges.
 Given $q > 0$,

 which implies that $q \mapsto U_q(c,x)$ and $q \mapsto U_q(x,y)$ are strictly concave.

 Let $q_n = \bar{q}n^{\alpha}$ and $w_n = \bar{w}n^{\beta}$ with $\alpha, \beta \in \R$ and $\bar{q},\bar{w} \in (0, \infty)$.
 Then